d3netxer/osm-creating-historical-tiles/README.md

 vagrant@vagrant:/opt/osm-history-splitter$sudo ./osm-history-splitter --softcut /shared_folder/osm_planet_file/planet-141105.osm.pbf /home/config_files/nyamira.config

+See [osm-history-splitter README](https://github.com/MaZderMind/osm-history-splitter/blob/master/README.md) for more information on osm-history-splitter

 ###Loading it into PostGIS and Styling

 You need to create a database first with postgis and hstore extensions before loading data into the database using osm2pgsql: